teddythetwig/openshift-extras/admin/load-balancer/README.md

 MONITOR_PATH to the pathname to use for the monitor, or leave either option unspecified to disable the monitor functionality.

-MONITOR_NAME and MONITOR_PATH both can contain formats: %a is expanded to the name of the application, and %n is expanded to the application's namespace.
+As with POOL_NAME and ROUTE_NAME, MONITOR_NAME and MONITOR_PATH both can
+contain %a and %n formats, which are expanded the same way.
+Unlike POOL_NAME and ROUTE_NAME, you may or may not want to re-use the same monitor for different applications.
 The daemon will automatically create a new monitor when MONITOR_NAME expands a string that does not match the name of any existing monitor.